“Now this I say lest anyone should deceive you with persuasive words.”

 We must not surrender to glib and sometimes convincing arguments of false teachers.
 The ignorant, unaware, and unwary in our day still fall to specious arguments because they are ignorant of God’s Word.

 False arguments that sound plausible can deceive.
 Persuasion and truth are not necessarily the same thing.
 False teachers can be very persuasive (Rom.
 16:18).
 They need to cheat in order to ruin us.
 It would be impossible for them to deceive and cheat if it were not for our own ignorance of truth.

-The true Christian should have such a grip on truth that he or she will not listen to specious and seductive arguments.
+The true Christian should have such a grip on truth that they will not listen to specious and seductive arguments.

 There are many religious tricksters on the loose.
 Glib talkers can rattle off philosophical sophistry.
 They will try to “con” Christians by enticing words.
 They throw kisses at the Lord Jesus Christ and say nice things about him.
 That gives them apparent credibility.
-It is amazing how many Christians become sucked into aberrant religious systems because they do not know enough of the Word of God to discern the true from the false (II Cor 11:3).
+It is amazing how many Christians become sucked into aberrant religious systems because they do not know enough of the Word of God to discern the true from the false (2 Cor 11:3).
 The Devil will make a play for our heads.

-If believers fortify themselves behind the defense perimeter of verse two, then they will be able to withstand people who dissuade them from truth.
-If they have an edification construct in their soul from the Word of God, they will have stability of soul.
+If believers fortify themselves behind the defense perimeter of verse two, then they will be able to withstand people who dissuade them from the truth.
+If they have an edification construct in their soul from the Word of God, they will have a stability of soul.
 Satan attacks the soul who has a vacuum of truth in his soul (Eph.
 4:17).

 People with little truth open themselves up to view negatively the unadulterated truth of the Bible.
-They are susceptible to a “fifth column” to come in and undermine truth.
+They are susceptible to a “fifth column” to come in and undermine the truth.
 Are you vulnerable to being talked into false doctrine?